bobwei/best-practices/content/docker/index.md

-# Running Docker on AWS EC2 - v1
+# Running Docker Host on AWS EC2 and Connect from Remote

 * [One Script to Get Docker on Ubuntu](#one-script-to-get-docker-on-ubuntu)
 * [Generate Credentials](#generate-credentials)